ChiaTrama/Hopfield-Model/README.md

 - Alberto Schiavinato

 ## Project Description
-This project implements a comprehensive analysis of the Hopfield model for pattern recognition and image reconstruction using Python.
-Developed as part of the Laboratory of Computational Physics A (Advanced Python) course for the academic year 2023-2024, our work explores the application of the Hopfield network to both 2D random patterns and the MNIST dataset.
-We investigate various algorithm optimizations, including different update rules and temperature effects, to assess the model's effectiveness and limitations.
+Our project evaluates the performance of the Hopfield network in pattern recognition and image reconstruction.
+We explore its application to both synthetic 2D random patterns and the MNIST dataset, investigating various algorithm optimizations—including alternative update rules and temperature effects—to assess the network's capabilities and limitations.

+## Structure
+The code is organized into three subparts:
+- A class that handles the complete Hopfield model workflow, excluding the grid search.
+- Helper functions for pattern initialization and corruption.
+- Additional utilities, including plotting functions and the grid search implementation.

+These components are integrated into the main analysis notebook where all results are compiled and visualized.
+The code leverages parallel processing: single-instance operations use NumPy with Python 3.13, while a manual parallel implementation is employed for the grid search to accommodate different system configurations.